“What is a list of pain meds during labor other than an epidural” I get this question asked during almost every shift!

-IV pain meds
+2. IV pain meds during labor

 Meds!
 A very popular option for pain relief during labor.
 Systemic IV analgesics (aka pain medications that go through your IV) are the most common option, and that’s what I’m most familiar with.

 It doesn’t take contraction pain completely away, but it does minimize it.
 It makes most people sleepy, drowsy or dizzy, and most women say they are able to relax much better in between contractions.

 Since it does cross the placenta, it makes baby drowsy and sleepy too while it’s infusing in your system.
 For this reason, we do need to keep you on the fetal monitor and watch baby’s heart rate for the duration that it lasts.

 I got Fentanyl during my labor, and I LOVED IT.
 It was exactly what I needed to relax for a bit before things got real.

 As one of the least frequent pain options, a pudendal block is not something many pregnant women have heard of.
 Quite frankly, not many facilities or physicians perform them anymore, but they can be very effective.

 If desired, your doctor will insert a large needle into your vaginal/anal region, where the pudendal canal is located, and inject a local anesthetic (typically Lidocaine).
-It works pretty immediately, and will numb your vagina and bottom right before you begin pushing.
+It works pretty immediately and will numb your vagina and bottom right before you begin pushing.

-Just like any procedure, it’s not a cure all.
+- Just like any procedure, it’s not a cure-all.
 You’ll still feel pain from contractions as you are pushing, and you will also still feel pressure.